andyouyang22/helebears/README.md

 # HeleBears

-This is the main repository for the HeleBears project of Computer Science 169, Fall 2015.
+This is the main repository for the HeleBears.

 Try out our app at http://protected-refuge-7067.herokuapp.com/